scottbw/analytics-udd/udd/student.md

 As of the 2016-2017 academic year, HESA DISABILITY has a different value space in the HESA student returns.
 Also, LLDDCAT in FE ILR post 2014 has a different value space from later versions.
 Both of these vocabularies will be supported in a forthcoming field in v1.3.
 Data with HESA DISABLE and LLDDCAT in FE ILR post 2014 can't, therefore, be submitted prior to UDD v1.3

+This property is deprecated.

 ## DISABILITY2
 ### Description
 Whether the student is indicated as being disabled, according to their own self-assessment.
 This will be their secondary disability.
-Note: this is the v1.2.7 version, in place while v1.3 version is under construction.
+Note: this is the v1.2.7 version; this property is deprecated in v1.3.0.

 ### Purpose
 For equal opportunities monitoring within Learning Analytics/ Data Modelling.